-Q. Unless their attempted dacoity had been changed to waging war against the King, the Martial Court would have no authority to try them?

-A. I donot think so.
+Q. Unless their attempted dacoity had been changed to waging war against the King, the Martial Court would have no authoro try them ?
+A. I donot think so. ity to try them ? they do a world

-Q: Electric light and water supply was cut off from the 10th?
+Q: Electric light and water supply was cut off from the Toth ?